seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-config.rst

 **--targets-built**

- Print the component names for all targets supported by this copy of LLVM.
+ Print the component names for all targets supported by this copy of LLVM37.

 **--build-mode**

- Print the build mode used when LLVM was built (e.g. Debug or Release)
+ Print the build mode used when LLVM37 was built (e.g. Debug or Release)